Stamp Duty Tax Calculator - July 2021 update

 If you buy an existing (‘assigned’) lease, you only pay SDLT on the lease price (or consideration).

 The net present value (NPV) is based on the total rent over the life of the lease.
-You don’t pay SDLT on the rent if the NPV is less than £150,000.
+From 1st July 2021 to 30th September, you don’t pay SDLT on the rent if the NPV is less than £250,000.

 Stamp Duty needs to be paid to HMRC within 30 days of completion of a transaction.
 Your Solicitor will normally deal with this payment on your behalf.

 Please note – The information on Stamp Duty and the calculator are believed to be correct at the date of publication (last update April 2018) but purchasers should not rely on the figures provided and should seek confirmation from a Solicitor or Accountant to confirm liability to this and other possible taxes.